koszoeva/koszoeva.github.io/artist-endpoints.md

 ### Response – Error

-When the response cannot be successfully completed, one of the following  error messages is returned.
+When the response cannot be successfully completed, one of the following error codes is returned.

 | **Response**   | **Description**   | **Solution**  |
 |--------------|-----------------|-----------------|